DaniyaLAsif26/Diagnostics-site/README.md

-A Diagnostic center website
+A Diagnostic center website,
-part od a freelance project
+part of a freelance project